Rainbow Trout Eat: A Stunning Best Foods Guide

 Wet Flies and Soft Hackles

-Wet flies can be effective when insects are emerging or drifting below the surface.
-They suggest vulnerability, which is often what triggers a strike.
+These patterns excel when insects are emerging or drifting just below the surface.
+They suggest motion and vulnerability, which trout find highly attractive.

 Bait and Lures